arinze-edeh/IT-Support-HomeLabs/08_PowerShell_Lab/README.md

 # 08 – PowerShell Automation Lab

 ## 📌 Overview

-Automated user creation and administrative tasks using PowerShell.
+- This lab focuses on automating Active Directory user management using PowerShell
+- The goal was to create, validate, and manage AD users programmatically
+- Emphasis was placed on security, automation, and error handling

 ---

 ## 🛠️ Tools Used
+- Windows Server (Domain Controller)
 - Windows PowerShell
+- Active Directory Module for PowerShell
-- Active Directory module
+- Active Directory Users and Computers (ADUC)

 ---